Blotch3D/Blotch3D/README.md

 from another.
 Welcome to linear algebra!
 The Matrix class provides matrix multiply, inversion, etc. methods.
-If you are interested in how the individual matrix elements are processed to perform matrix arithmetic, you can look it up online.
+If you are interested in how the individual matrix elements are processed to perform matrix arithmetic, please look it up online.

 As was previously mentioned, each sprite has a matrix describing how that sprite and its children are transformed from the parent sprite's coordinate system.
-Specifically, Blotch3D does a matrix-multiply of the parent's matrix with the child's matrix to create the final matrix used to draw that child, and that matrix is also used as the parent matrix for the subsprites of that child.
+Specifically, Blotch3D does a matrix-multiply of the parent's matrix with the child's matrix to create the final ("absolute") matrix used to draw that child, and that matrix is also used as the parent matrix for the subsprites of that child.

 A Short Glossary of 3D Graphics Terms
 =====================================